FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 ## Short Trials

+MLRsearch requires each goal to specify its final trial duration.
+Full-length trial is a shorter name for a trial whose intended trial duration is equal to the goal final trial duration.

 Section 24 of [RFC2544] already anticipates possible time savings when short trials (shorter than full length trials) are used.

-MLRsearch requires each goal to specify its final trial duration.
-Full-length trial is the short name for a trial whose intended trial duration is equal to the goal final trial duration.
+Full-length trials are the opposite of short trials, so tehy may be called the long trials.

 Any MLRsearch implementation may include its own configuration options which control when and how MLRsearch chooses to use shorter trial durations.